 Without extra flags, cURL handles multiple URLs one by one. --parallel starts them together, --parallel-max limits how many transfers can run at once, and --remote-name-all with --output-dir stores each response under its remote filename in one destination directory.
 By default, cURL waits briefly to see whether later transfers can reuse or multiplex an existing connection; --parallel-immediate changes that preference when startup speed matters more than keeping the connection count low.

-Parallel downloads still need sane file naming and a conservative concurrency limit.
-Use a clean target directory or names that are safe to overwrite, keep the batch small for shared or rate-limited endpoints, and add --remove-on-error so failed transfers do not leave partial files behind.
-Newer cURL 8.16.0 and later builds add --parallel-max-host for per-host caps, but the flow below stays on options that are already common in older packaged builds.
+Parallel downloads still need predictable filenames, a conservative concurrency limit, and failure handling that cannot hide an earlier bad transfer behind a later successful one.
+Use a clean target directory or names that are safe to overwrite, keep the batch small for shared or rate-limited endpoints, combine --fail with --fail-early for HTTP errors, and add --remove-on-error so failed transfers do not leave partial files behind. cURL 8.16.0 and later builds also add --parallel-max-host for per-host caps when one server should have a stricter limit than the whole batch.

 Steps to run parallel downloads with cURL: